Archive and share data

 Institutional or recommended repository

 Depositing in discipline-specific or general-purpose repositories is encouraged, as they are generally better suited for data curation and dissemination.
-However, if there is no suitable discipline-specific repository for your dataset, consider using Spectrum, Concordia University's institutional repository.
+However, if there is no suitable discipline-specific repository for your dataset, and you do not wish to deposit in the Concordia University Dataverse repository, consider using Spectrum, Concordia University's institutional repository.

-Alternatively, some journals are requiring that researchers make the data associated with their papers publicly available to facilitate verification and replication of results.
-If there is a cost to depositing data, it is covered either by the submitter or by a sponsoring organization.
-See the following publishers for examples:
+Some journals are requiring that researchers make the data associated with their papers publicly available to facilitate verification and replication of results.
+These publishers may either recommend a data repository, and in some cases, require that authors deposit their data in a specific repository.
+Note that if there is a cost to depositing data, it may be covered either by the submitter or by the publisher.

 Data papers describe datasets, and do not typically include any interpretation or discussion.
 Data papers are published either in a journal’s “Data Papers” section, or in a journal that exclusively publishes data papers (for example, see Nature’s Scientific Data).